CoThings-App/cothings/README.md

 ## Technical Information

-Currently the project is been developed in Elixir + Phoenix Framework.
+Currently the project is being developed in Elixir + Phoenix Framework.
 In the future we might separate the backend and frontend.

 You can run the web application on your server with Docker using docker-compose.
 How to part will be detailed later.

+## Release

+Once you release and ran the app on production, you may need to run migration like this:

+`/bin/coliving eval "Coliving.Release.migrate"`

+## Local
 To run the project in your local:

   * You'll need a PostgreSQL instance in your local